dmeehan1968/junie-explorer/.junie/guidelines.md

 8. Use the `submit` command to provide the complete response back to the user.

 ## Project Overview
-Junie Explorer is a full-stack web application built with Node.js and TypeScript that provides a simple interface to browse JetBrains IDE directories found in the user's cache folder.
+Junie Explorer is a full-stack web application built with Bun and TypeScript (Express.js) that provides a simple interface to browse JetBrains IDE directories found in the user's cache folder.
 The application scans the `/Users/<username>/Library/Caches/JetBrains` directory and displays a list of all JetBrains IDE installations found on the system.

 ## Directory Structure
 ```